kaizhu256/node-utility2/README.md

 # todo
+- split testHeroku into herokuDeploy and herokuTest
+- inline package.json into README.md and auto-create with npm test
 - create flamegraph from istanbul coverage
 - explicitly require slimerjs instead of auto-detecting it
 - auto-generate help doc from README.md
 - add server stress test using phantomjs
 - minify /assets/utility2.js in production-mode
+- none